 Documents needed to get married in Cuba

-You will need the original documents + the original notarized translations.
-Once you have that, you’ll need to authenticate all the documents either at ODS in Toronto or Global Affairs in Ottawa.
-ODS only authenticates documents from Ontario; if your documents are from another country or another province other than Ontario you’ll need to authenticate them at Global Affairs in Ottawa.
+You will need the original documents + the original notarized and certified translations.
+Once you have those, they will all need to be authenticate either at the Official Documents Services office (ODS) in Toronto or Global Affairs in Ottawa.

 Note: Global Affairs will not authenticate the wallet-size birth certificates; they will only authenticate original certificates issued by the Vital Statistics Office and that are signed by the Registrar.
 See this information:

 * If your documents are not from Canada, the requirements are different.
-You’ll need your documents to be stamped by your country’s consulate/embassy, after that they’ll need to be authenticated at Global Affairs.
-If that’s not possible, your other option would be to authenticate your document in your country and legalize it in the Cuban consulate/embassy of that country.
-As long as your document has a stamp from the Cuban consulate it’ll be accepted in Cuba.
+You will need your foreign documents to be to legalized in the country in which they were issued and then legalized at the Cuban consulate/embassy located in that country.
+As long as your documents have been stamped by the Cuban consulate located in that country they will be accepted in Cuba.

-Once your documents are authenticated you can make an appointment at the consulate of Cuba in Toronto.
-You can contact them via email at toronto2@embacubacanada.net and send them a picture or scanned copy of all the documents already authenticated + a copy of your passport so they can review that your documents are ok.
-Then, they’ll get back to you with any questions or a date for an appointment.
-They charge $176 per each document in English and Spanish.
-So, if you have 2 English and 2 Spanish documents, your total would be $704.
-They accept payments via INTERACT debit card or money order or Canadian bank Certified Check made to “Consulate General of Cuba” or “Consulado General de Cuba”.
+Once your Canadian-issued documents are authenticated you can make an appointment at the Cuban consulate in Toronto.
+You can contact them via email at toronto2@embacubacanada.net and send them a picture or scanned copy of all the authenticated documents + a copy of your passport so they can ensure that your documents are in order.
+Then, they will get back to you with any questions or a date for an appointment.
+They charge $176 for the legalization of each document.
+They accept payments via INTERAC debit card, money order or certified check issued by a Canadian bank made out to the “Consulate General of Cuba” or “Consulado General de Cuba”.

 Official link of the consulate of Cuba in Toronto: http://misiones.minrex.gob.cu/en/node/1757